min2ha/ukwa-site/content/target/24814/index.en.md

   "subject": null
 }

-# Kevin McNamara (Liberal Democrats candidate for Ealing North) on Facebook

 Kevin McNamara stood as Liberal Democrats candidate for Ealing North at teh 2015 General Election but was not elected.